Plant CSA

 What if a plant doesn’t make it?

-Let me know within a week of pickup and I’ll replace it or give you credit toward your next share.
+Let me know within a week of pickup, and I’ll replace it or give you credit for your next plant.